Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 Notes:

 If you want deterministic finality, it basically means employing BFT agreement protocols that we talked about in the history lesson.
 This means we need a finite authority set with an honest majority.
 And that means we need incentives to keep them honest.

 ---v

 ## Incentives: Game Theory!

-Abstractly: You behave honestly<br/>when the utility of doing so exceeds the cost.
+Abstractly: You behave honestly<br />when the utility of doing so exceeds the cost.

 Incentive designers may potentially: